jbcodeforce/java-studies/docs/quarkus.md

 ## Adopting Vertx

-Quarkus is based on Vert.x, and almost all network-related features rely on Vert.x.
+Quarkus is based on Vert.x, and almost all network-related features rely on Vert.x / Netty.

 ### Vert.x body of knowledge